These FAQs are for current Monroes proposing upperclass summer research projects and applicants to the Monroe Scholar

-- Both the Monroe Program application and the upperclass proposal form are online this year.
-Students invited to apply to the program and current Monroe Scholars should have gotten an email with a link to the online form.
+- Both the Monroe Program application and the upperclass proposal form are online.
+Students invited to apply to the program and current Monroe Scholars will receive an email with a link to the online form.
 If you did not, or you no longer have that email, contact [[lmgrim, Lisa Grimes]] as soon as possible.

 Is it necessary to do my research project in the area of my major?